Derived Foliations: Quick reminders on derived analytic geometry

 \begin{df} The \emph{$\s$-category of affine derived analytic spaces} is the full sub-$\s$-category of the opposite $\s$-category of $\cdga_c^{h}$ formed by holomorphic cdga's almost of finite presentation.
 It is denoted by $\dAff^{h}$.
 The object in $\dAff^{h}$ corresponding to an object $A \in \cdga_c^{h}$ will be denoted symbolically by $\Spec^{h}\, A$. \end{df}

-By definition/construction, we note that for a affine derived analytic space $X=\Spec^h\, A$, the holomorphic ring $H^0(A)$ can be canonically identified with the ring of holomorphic functions on a closed analytic subspace $\tau_0(X)$ in $\CC^n$.
-The analytic space $\tau_0(X)$ is defined as follows.
-We can write $A$ as a connective cell object with finitely many cells in each dimension, and for such a cell object, $A^0$ is a free holomorphic ring on $n$ generators (for some $n$).
-Thus, $H^0(A)$ becomes a quotient of the holomorphic ring $hol(n)=\OO(\CC^n)$ by a finitely number of relations.
-These relations are given by elements $f_i \in hol(n)$ and therefore define a complex analytic subspace $\tau_0(X)$ inside $\CC^n$.
+We note that for an affine derived analytic space $X=\Spec^h\, A$, the holomorphic ring $H^0(A)$ can be canonically identified with the ring of holomorphic functions on a closed analytic subspace $X$ in $\CC^n$.
+More precisely, we can write $A$ as a connective cell object with finitely many cells in each dimension.
+For such a cell object, $A^0$ is a free holomorphic ring on $n$ generators (for some $n$), and thus $H^0(A)$ becomes a quotient of the holomorphic ring $hol(n)=\OO(\CC^n)$ by a finitely number of relations.
+These relations are given by elements $f_i \in hol(n)$ and thus they define a complex analytic subspace $\tau_0(X)$ inside $\CC^n$.
 The holomorphic ring $H^0(A)$ is then naturally isomorphic to the holomorphic ring $\OO_X(X)$ of holomorphic functions on $\tau_0(X)$.
 The complex space $\tau_0(X)$ is called the \emph{truncation} of $X$.
-In the same manner, the cohomology groups $H^i(A)$ are finitely generated $H^0(A)$-modules, and thus corresponds to globally generated coherent sheaves on $\tau_0(X)$ (see \cite[Prop.
+In the same manner, the cohomology groups $H^i(A)$ are finitely generated $H^0(A)$-modules, and therefore they correspond to globally generated coherent sheaves on $\tau_0(X)$ (see \cite[Prop.
 1.24, Lem.
 1.25]{MR4036665}). \\